As a child, I found that the best people around were often those with disabilities. I spent most of my recesses

 With this setup, I can sit across the room and drive a wheelchair wirelessly with my laptop/tablet.

-In order to implement a new eye-controlled wheelchair from this point, the following would be necessary:
+In order to implement a new eye-controlled wheelchair from this point, I previously laid out the following path:

 - Tablet or laptop PC with commercially available eye tracker mounted in front of the user